Explaining Machine Learning Models using Entropic Variable Projection: Abstract

 \section{Abstract}

-In this paper, we present a new explainability formalism designed to explain how the possible values of each input variable in a whole test set impact the predictions given by black-box decision rules.
-This is particularly pertinent for instance to temper the trust in the predictions when specific variables are in a sensitive range of values, or more generally to explain the behaviour of machine learning decision rules in a context represented by the test set.
-Our main methodological contribution is to propose an information theory framework, based on entropic projections, in order to compute the influence of each input-output observation when emphasizing the impact of a variable.
-This formalism is thus the first unified and model agnostic framework enabling to interpret the dependence between the input variables, their impact on the prediction errors, and their influence on the output predictions.
-Importantly, it has in addition a low algorithmic complexity making it scalable to real-life large datasets.
-We illustrate our strategy by explaining complex decision rules learned using XGBoost and Random Forest classifiers.
-We finally make clear its differences with explainability strategies based on single observations, such as those of LIME or SHAP, when explaining the impact of different pixels on a deep learning classifier using the MNIST database.
+{In this paper, we present a new explainability formalism designed to shed light on how each input variable of a test set impacts the predictions of machine learning models.
+Hence, we propose a group explainability formalism for trained machine learning decision rules, based on their response to the variability of the input variables distribution.
+In order to emphasize the impact of each input variable, this formalism uses an information theory framework that quantifies the influence of all input-output observations based on entropic projections.
+This is thus the first unified and model agnostic formalism enabling data scientists to interpret the dependence between the input variables, their impact on the prediction errors, and their influence on the output predictions.
+Convergence rates of the entropic projections are provided in the large sample case.
+Most importantly, we prove that computing an explanation in our framework has a low algorithmic complexity, making it scalable to real-life large datasets.
+We illustrate our strategy by explaining complex decision rules learned by using XGBoost, Random Forest or Deep Neural Network classifiers on various datasets such as \textit{Adult Income}, \textit{MNIST}, \textit{CelebA}, \textit{Boston Housing}, \textit{Iris}, as well as synthetic ones.
+We finally make clear its differences with the explainability strategies \textit{LIME} and \textit{SHAP}, that are based on single observations.
+Results can be reproduced by using the freely distributed Python toolbox \url{https://gems-ai.aniti.fr/}.} \\ ~ ~ \\ {\bf Keywords:} Explainability, Black-box decision rules, Kullback-Leibler divergence, Wasserstein distance. \\ {\bf 2000 Math Subject Classification:} 94A15, 62B99.